Terms Of Service

 1. Use of the Service.

 B. License.
-Subject to your compliance with these Terms (and the OpenReel Enterprise Customer’s compliance with the Enterprise Agreement, if applicable), OpenReel hereby grants you a non-exclusive, revocable, non-transferable license to download a copy of the App and access and use the OpenReel Platform; in each case, solely for the following purposes: (1) if you are accessing and/or using the App and OpenReel Platform on behalf of or on invitation from an OpenReel Enterprise Customer, you may access and use the App and OpenReel Platform solely in connection with such OpenReel Enterprise Customer’s internal business purposes and in accordance with the restrictions that apply to the license type they purchased for you; and (2) if you are an individual purchasing access to the App and OpenReel Platform on your own behalf, you may access and use the Service for your personal use and not for resale.
+Subject to your compliance with these Terms (and the OpenReel Enterprise Customer’s compliance with the Enterprise Agreement, if applicable), OpenReel hereby grants you a non-exclusive, revocable, non-transferable license to download a copy of the App and/or access and use the OpenReel Platform; in each case, solely for the following purposes: (1) if you are accessing and/or using the App and/or OpenReel Platform on behalf of or on invitation from an OpenReel Enterprise Customer, you may access and use the App and OpenReel Platform solely in connection with such OpenReel Enterprise Customer’s internal business purposes and in accordance with the restrictions that apply to the license type they purchased for you; and (2) if you are an individual accessing to the App and OpenReel Platform on your own behalf, including as a participant in any webinars provided via the OpenReel Platform, you may access and use the Service for your personal use and not for resale.

 2. Registration; Eligibility; Restrictions.